458 SOCOM vs. 45-70: Big Bore AR or Lever Gun?

 Reloading

 Reloading is one method shooters use to reduce their overall cost per round and increase the consistency of their ammo to sub-MOA levels.
-Furthermore, handloads can be tailored to your rifle to meet your specific shooting needs.
+Furthermore, handloads can be tailored to your rifle and to meet your specific shooting needs.

 Finding 458 SOCOM brass is more difficult in general.
 Although the 458 descended from the 50 AE case, normal 50 AE brass cannot be swaged into 458 SOCOM cases.
-This is because elongated 50 AE cases were used to create the 458 SOCOM and adding brass to a case is incredibly complex.
+This is because elongated 50 AE cases were used to create the 458 SOCOM, and adding brass to a case is incredibly complex.

-Final Shots: 45 70 vs 458 SOCOM
+Final Shots: 45-70 vs. 458 SOCOM

 Deciding between these two rounds primarily centers around what type of rifle you want.
-For those shooters who want the classic feel of a lever-action rifle, then the 45-70 is the obvious choice.
+For shooters who want the classic feel of a lever-action rifle, then the 45-70 is the obvious choice.
 However, if you prefer the semi-auto capabilities of the AR-15, then the 458 SOCOM has your back.

-No matter which cartridge you choose, make sure you stock up on ammunition here at Ammo.com and I’ll see you on the range!
+No matter which cartridge you choose, make sure you stock up on ammunition here at Ammo.com.
+I’ll see you on the range!

 Ammo Comparisons